demetriosoccasional verse

 The wash and counter-wash of dreams... the brilliance of memories...

-Just before he fell asleep, Brother Stavros heard the child sigh and the sound of his mother’s tender kiss...
+Just before he fell asleep, Brother Stavros heard the mother suckling her child and her tender kiss…

 Outside, as suddenly as it began, the snow had stopped and high on the hill